State Laws And Let Grow Updates in Georgia

 Juvenile Court | Child Protective Services | Neglect Law:

 Georgia Code Ann. § 15-11-2(48)(A) defines neglect as the failure to provide proper parental care or control.
 Section (B) provides that neglect includes the failure to provide a child with adequate supervision necessary for such child’s well-being.
+This is a typically vague and subjective law that can be misapplied to parents who allow reasonable independence for their kids.

 Disclaimer: